 High Fidelity, the new virtual world platform started by Linden Lab founder Philip Rosedale, now allows its users to convert its virtual currency to real-world cash.

 “This opens the possibility for people to earn real money creating and selling virtual goods and services within High Fidelity,” Rosedale said in an announcement late last month.
 “We see this as a vital step in the emergence of a thriving High Fidelity economy.”

-The exchange rate is fixed at 100 High Fidelity Coins to US $1, and the company says it will adjust its money supply as needed to keep the exchange rate constant.
+According to cryptonews, the exchange rate is fixed at 100 High Fidelity Coins to US $1, and the company says it will adjust its money supply as needed to keep the exchange rate constant.

 For example, creators will now be able to make money by selling content on the High Fidelity marketplace.

 “In time, we hope creators will be able to support themselves by selling items in the Marketplace, charging for the experiences they create, and offering useful in-world services to other creators and performers,” said Rosedale.